lukeswitz/WiFi-RemoteID/README.md

 ## API Usage & Functionality 🚀

-Our Flask API provides a real-time map along with powerful logging and export features:
+The Flask API provides a real-time map along with powerful logging and export features:

 - **GET `/api/detections`:**
   Retrieves the current detection data in JSON format.
 This is used by the map to update marker positions and paths.